UofU-CS3505/cs3505-assignment8-camelCaseEnjoyers/README.md

 The sprite editor has a color palette that saves the last 5 most recently used colors, allowing users to easily swap between them.

 ### Export as PNG
 Our editor allows users to export their current Sprite as a png, so they can utilize their work in other programs.
+Also allows you to export a png into the sprite editor from somewhere else.

 # Important Links
 Design Document: https://docs.google.com/document/d/1pKmJtk0tY-z92tygMM4lTsb8RQcLiJLt/edit?usp=sharing&ouid=106633760146979612737&rtpof=true&sd=true